HaXrDEV/Modpack-Tool/README.md

 The export flow can auto-populate changelog fields in `Changelogs/<version>+<mc_version>.yml`:

-- `Update overview` is now fully deterministic and generated from local diff data.
+- `Update overview` is deterministic and generated from local diff data.
 - `Config Changes` can be generated with an LLM from config file diffs.

 ### Settings